wowkster/wowkster/README.md

 ### More

-Naturally as any other developer I have countless other small side projects I like to work on including a Discord email client, various automation apps, etc.
+Naturally as any other developer I have countless other small side projects I like to work on including a Discord email client, various automation apps, OpenGL rendering, etc.

-## Goals and Aspirations

-In the coming year 2022 I hope to expand my horizons even further and learn some of the following:

-- [ ] Flutter
-- [ ] React Native
-- [x] Swift
-- [ ] Go
-- [x] Rust
-- [ ] Haskell
-- [x] Redux
-- [ ] Elixir
-- [ ] Angular
-- [ ] Laravel
-- [ ] Assembly

 ## My GitHub Stats